cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 This is a longstanding issue that's caused by either:

 1. Incompatibility with a 3rd party program installed on your PC, usually one that edits how Windows visually looks or those that edit the Taskbar/Tray.

+1. If your PC supports Intel Optane / RST, you must keep the drivers and features for it installed.
+Not having the software available can cause this issue; if you removed them or never installed them, it is encouraged for you to do so, but only if your motherboard supports this feature and you get this type of crash.

-2. A broken or semi-corrupt Windows installation.
+1. A broken or semi-corrupt Windows installation.

 We encourage you to try and find the afflicting program and remove it, otherwise you should consider installing the latest version of Windows 10, cleanly.
 Migrations, in-place upgrades, "Refresh" and any other non-fresh installation methods can result in many issues and will likely just bring the problem over to your newer installation.

-If you are not sure of how to do a clean Windows installation, we suggest you follow a tutorial and ensure you have a product key ready for activation.
-Back-up any files and settings you want to transfer beforehand.
+If you are not sure of how to do a clean Windows reinstallation, we suggest you follow a tutorial.
+Please be smart and back-up any files and settings you want to transfer beforehand.

 ### Can't initialise DirectInput